tranhuucanh/fastqr/DISTRIBUTION.md

 **This means users can install with just:**
 - `gem install fastqr` - no system dependencies needed!
-- `npm install fastqr` - no system dependencies needed!
+- `npm install fastqr-pro` - no system dependencies needed!
 - `composer require fastqr/fastqr` - no system dependencies needed!

 The binaries are built automatically by GitHub Actions on every tagged release.